nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Idea Emergence.md

 - Emergence refers to formation of collected behavior
 - What parts of systems do together that they wouldn't do by themselves?

+Divergence is when things become unique
+Convergence is when things become unified

 ### Diagrams & Visual Representation
 - Emergence Level 1
 	![[IMG_2514.jpeg|700]]